Why You Should Ditch @Value in Favor of @ConfigurationProperties

 private String password;

-Notice the app.email being repeated again… and again… and again… 🥲
+Notice the app.email prefix repeated everywhere… 🥲

-The Solution: @ConfigurationProperties 🎉🎉
+The Solution: @ConfigurationProperties 🎉

 How to Use @ConfigurationProperties

-1. Define the Configuration Class
+1. Define a Configuration Class

 @Component